Background: The Second Payments Services Directive (PSD2)

 Unsupported Payment Integration Users

 Action Required: Move existing payment flows to use PayPal Pro, PayPal WPS, or Stripe Integrations.
-If choosing PayPal Pro, merchants must also register with Cardinal Commerce to enable 3DS (See action for PayPal Pro users above)

 Does PSD2 affect me?

 Answer: If your merchant account provider a.k.a. your acquirer or acquiring bank, is based in the European Economic Area - and you accept credit card payments from customers in the EEA - you will be impacted by PSD2.
 On the other hand, if either of the parties in a transaction are outside the EEA, then the SCA regulation does not apply.

 Which Formstack payment integrations will support SCA on September 14, 2019?